oanyaoku/DS_Project/README.md

 Lending and Debt are fundamental in human society.
 I'm very interested in gaining an understanding of what factors make for a successful loan

+---

++ the chosen model should objectively evaluate the data
++  will need to create a predictor variable that combines features as late (1) or current (0)
++  Some features/columns will need to be dropped